 Minnesota’s famous “megamall” can be intimidating, but the Mall of America was designed with an all-access approach.
 Wheelchair and electronic cart rentals allow you to cruise among the 520-plus shops.
 All of the mall’s doorways, hallways and public spaces are ADA compliant, and many of the rides at Nickelodeon Universe theme park were built to accommodate thrill-seekers of all shapes and sizes.
 The mall and theme park have also been the first places to be recognized as Certified Autism Centers in the state.
 People with autism and their families can check out a Sensory Guide on the mall’s website, ranking all of the Nickelodeon Universe rides on a scale of low to high sensory stimulation in the categories of touch, taste, sound, smell and sight.

 Downtown, stroll or roll along Nicollet, which was recently remodeled to be more pedestrian friendly.
-You’ll want to get a pic with the famous Mary Tyler Moore statue at Nicollet and 7th Street before popping into shops like Kisa Boutique, selling statement-making jewelry, blazers and shoes sustainably crafted by Turkish women.
-Just west of downtown, the trendy North Loop boasts riverfront brick warehouses converted into loft apartments, restaurants and chic shops such as Russell + Hazel (selling cute school and office supplies) and Martin Patrick3 (for sophisticated men’s suits and accessories).
+You’ll want to get a pic with the famous Mary Tyler Moore statue at Nicollet and 7th Street.
+Just west of downtown, the trendy North Loop boasts riverfront brick warehouses converted into loft apartments, restaurants and chic shops such as Martin Patrick3 (for sophisticated men’s suits and accessories).
 New pedestrian improvements include Accessible Pedestrian Signals and ADA-compliant curb ramps.

 Travel around the world in one visit to Midtown Global Market, home to more than 45 businesses spanning nearly two dozen cultures.
 Wide passageways allow easy accessibility for people in wheelchairs.
 Between bites from international food vendors, shop for Scandinavian textiles at Cafe Finspång and gorgeously crafted Himalayan singing bowls at Tibet Arts and Gifts.